Table of Contents

 Information you’ll find on your bank statement can help you manage your bank account and may include:

-• The reporting or length of your statement period
+• The statement period dates

-• Personal details such as your name and bank account number or type
+• Personal details such as your name and bank account number

-• Deposits, withdrawals, and other transfers (including the amounts) during the reporting period
+• Deposits, withdrawals, and transfers

 The purpose of a bank statement is to help you understand exactly what is happening with your bank account and keep track of what is going in and coming out.